Sotaro Yasunaga: National team career

 In April 1995, Yasunaga was selected Japan U-20 national team for 1995 World Youth Championship.
 He played full-time in all 4 matches and scored a goal against Burundi.

-Coaching career
+Managerial career

-In August 2016, Yasunaga became a manager for SC Sagamihara as Norihiro Satsukawa successor.
-He resigned end of 2017 season.
+On 20 August 2016, Yasunaga became a manager of J3 League club SC Sagamihara as Norihiro Satsukawa successor.
+However, Hhe resigned end of 2017 season.

+On 29 May 2025, Yasunaga became the manager of Cambodian Premier League club Angkor Tiger ahead of the 2025–26 season.